isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Ms Ong Ai Hua is currently the Deputy Secretary (Family and Society) in
+<p>Ms. Ong Ai Hua is currently the Deputy Secretary (Family and Society)
-the Ministry of Social and Family Development.
+in the Ministry of Social and Family Development.
 Her portfolio includes early childhood, families, persons with disabilities and women’s development.</p>
 <p>Prior to public service, Ai Hua had 30 years of service with Johnson &amp;
 Johnson (J&amp;J).
 She served as the Asia Pacific business leader for more than 2 decades in both Pharmaceuticals and MedTech segments of J&amp;J.
 Her last role before retirement from J&amp;J was head of Government Affairs and Policy for Pharmaceuticals, MedTech, and Consumer Health in Asia Pacific.&nbsp;</p>
 <p>Ai Hua was the Company Group Chair for the Pharmaceutical business of
-Johnson &amp; Johnson 2017-2020, and led a team of more than 7000 employees across Asia Pacific with responsibility for regionwide pharmaceutical operations, including in the key markets of Japan and China.&nbsp;</p>
+Johnson &amp; Johnson 2017-2020 and led a team of more than 7000 employees across Asia Pacific with responsibility for regionwide pharmaceutical operations, including in the key markets of Japan and China.&nbsp;</p>
 <p>She previously served as President of One J&amp;J Southeast Asia, where